DigitalSVN/GoStatic/README.md

 ## GoStatic
-GoStatic offers fast and simple way to deploy static sites.
+GoStatic offers a fast and simple way to deploy static sites.
 Zero config, no cloud account needed.

 https://www.gostaticapp.com/

 ### About the GoStatic github action
-This github action allows you to easily deploy using GoStatic as part of your continuous deployment work flow.
+This github action allows you to easily deploy using GoStatic as part of your continuous deployment workflow.

 #### Input
 The input will be a directory containing your static site.
 This would normally be something like `./build_production`